torvalds/linux/Documentation/staging/static-keys.rst

 should be protected with the same mutex used around the enable/disable or increment/decrement function.

-Note that switching branches results in some locks being taken, particularly the CPU hotplug lock (in order to avoid races against CPUs being brought in the kernel while the kernel is getting patched).
-Calling the static key API from within a hotplug notifier is thus a sure deadlock recipe.
+Analte that switching branches results in some locks being taken, particularly the CPU hotplug lock (in order to avoid races against CPUs being brought in the kernel while the kernel is getting patched).
+Calling the static key API from within a hotplug analtifier is thus a sure deadlock recipe.
 In order to still allow use of the functionality, the following functions are provided: